semuconsulting/pyspartn/CONTRIBUTING.md

 ## Testing

 We use python's native unittest framework for local unit testing, complemented by the GitHub Actions automated build and testing workflow.
-We endeavour to have 100% code coverage.
+We endeavour to have at least 85% code coverage (_coverage is currently limited by available SPARTN test data sources_).

 Please write unittest examples for new code you create and add them to the `/tests` folder following the naming convention `test_*.py`.